 - Rules for Open Time service observations

 blocks.
-Although tentatively observing slots are assigned for each
+Although tentative observing slots are assigned for each

 mode.
 This gives the observatory more flexibility to react on

-changing observing conditions, so that the programmes will benefit
+changing observing conditions, so that the programs will benefit

 from higher efficiency.

-At the 2.2m telescope, due to the cadence requirements of
+Please note: at the 2.2-m telescope, due to the cadence requirements of

 the Black Hole project in progress, the observations of approved